 Travel resources, courses and study days

-The National Travel Health Network and Centre (NaTHNaC) continue to update their website.
+The National Travel Health Network and Centre (NaTHNaC) continually update their website.
 Recent changes include changes to the Country pages:

 - the ability to download each complete country page to enable viewing offline or printing a hard copy

-- new antimalarial recommendations have been added for some countries
+- new antimalarial recommendations added for some countries

 Changes to the World overview:

 - multiple outbreaks or for a specific location, outbreaks with exact location data

 - search options by day, week, month, 6 month or year.

 - all TravelHealthPro factsheets are contained in one eBook